A Characteristic Dynamic Mode Decomposition: A Remedy

-Given the example above, the ratio of the first to second singular value of eq.(\ref{eq:snaps}) are shown in figure \ref{fig:drop}.
-There is a dramatic drop when the proper direction is chosen for the snapshot direction. \emph{The essence of the menthod presented here, is to perform a modal decomposition along that direction and later transformed back into pysical space. }
+Given the example above, the ratio of the second to the first singular value of eq.(\ref{eq:snaps}) are plotted in figure \ref{fig:KDVB_SingValDrop_vs_angle} for decomposition in different directions.
+There is a dramatic drop when the proper direction is chosen for the snapshots, as also shown for the first 10 modes in figure \ref{fig:KDVB_SingValDrop}.
+The new frame of reference is in fact reached by transformation of snapshots matrix via a rotation in space and time, to align the new time coordinate ($\tau$) with the direction which leads to the maximum drop of singular values.
+The resulted snapshots matrix will thereby accommodate the structures in spatiotemporal space as:

+\emph{The essence of the method presented here is to perform a modal decomposition along the direction which leads to the maximum drop of singular values and later transform the snapshots back into physical space.}

 After that operation, the first singular vector, shown in figure \ref{fig:KdVB-Structure}, looks as expected for the structure of the solution of the KdVB-equation (\ref{eq:KdVB}).
-Higher modes drop of fast and minimally change the overall shape of the mode.

-It should be noted that figure \ref{fig:KdVB-Structure} represents the spatio-temporal structure.
-A back transform to physical space will be necessary to either see the temporal evolution in a given space interval or conversely the spatial changes in a time interval.
+Higher modes drop off fast and minimally change the overall shape of the mode.
+It should be noted that figure \ref{fig:KDVB_LDMD_SpatTemp} represents the spatiotemporal structure.
+A back transformation to physical space will be necessary to either see the temporal evolution in a given space interval as depicted in figure \ref{fig:KDVB_LDMD_phys}, or conversely, the spatial changes in a time interval.

-The development of the mode while travelling can better be analysed using a DMD (rather than a POD) along that direction.
-To that end we assume a linear relationship of the rotated snapshots